PeterChencha/nodejs_server/readme.txt

-this is my attempt at learning node.js
+gitthis is my attempt at learning node.js